AriFordsham/GHCWiki/injective-type-families.md

 ## Examples?

-*More examples will be added from comments in [\#6018](https://gitlab.haskell.org//ghc/ghc/issues/6018).
-If anyone can supply even more examples (type family declarations + their usage that currently doesn't work but should work with injectivity) please add them here.*
+*If you can supply more examples (type family declarations + their usage that currently doesn't work but should work with injectivity) please add them here.*

 Example A: